gravityrail/gpt4-turbo-minipupper2-ros2-humble/README.md

 ## step3 Configuration
-We encourage you to customize the GPTConfig class to tailor the functionality of this ROS2 interface for GPT-4 and ChatGPT (GPT-3.5) according to your specific needs.
+We encourage you to customize the GPTConfig class to tailor the functionality of this ROS2 wrapper for GPT-4 and ChatGPT (GPT-3.5) according to your specific needs.
 To do this, simply modify the values in the code snippet below to suit your requirements:
 ```python
 class GPTConfig:
     def __init__(self):